-Jeremy Johnson’s book: Seeing Through the World: Jean Gebser and Integral Consciousness, is available from the publisher, here at Revelore Press.
+Jeremy Johnson’s book: Seeing Through the World: Jean Gebser and Integral Consciousness, is available at Amazon.com or from the publisher, here at Revelore Press.

 Image credits from the top: Earth in Hands, free image courtesy of pixy.org; The Kali Yuga, origin unknown; Emergence 1: The Transfiguration, sculpture image courtesy of artist Peter L Smith and English Wikipedia.

 Read prior posts in Cynthia’s Blog Series :

 In addition, check out the Community Forum for related posts written by members of the Wisdom community:

 4 thoughts on “The Mythic and Magic Structures: Exploring Jean Gebser, Lesson VI”

 Can’t go home again?
 I’m not so sure.

 I’ve been a docent at the Anchorage Museum for the past 15 years.
 The History gallery used be laid out chronologically, and I would give a tour entitled “10,000 year of Alaska History”.
 I would start by saying that History, as we’ve learned it in school is crucial dates, 1066, 1492, 1776, primary documents like the Mayflower Compact and names of significant leaders.
 So in Alaska “History” doesn’t really begin until 1741 when the Europeans showed up and started writing things down.
 The gallery had dioramas that depicted pre-contact scenes of “Eskimos, Indians and Aleuts” that I would describe as “stone-age” cultures.
 Then the Russians showed up, a “more advanced” culture with metal tools, gunpowder and a written language.
 Russian Orthodoxy.
 Then the Americans came with steam engines, airplanes and the trans-Alaska pipeline.
 The rule of law.
 Progress, eh?